Creative Commons Deed CCO

 However, meditation doesn't help with all conditions.
 For example, one recent study showed that meditation alone did not lower blood pressure and another study found no evidence of meditation helping with weight loss.
 But even without these benefits, meditation can help you manage your stress, reduce negative emotions and improve your emotional well-being.

-For more about the health benefits of meditation, you can either one of the titles below or attend one of the library's meditation programs:
+For more about the health benefits of meditation, you can check out one of the titles below or attend one of the library's meditation programs: